Biéreau Farm: Home for all musical genres

-As stated above, Biéreau Farm is now a cultural centre dedicated to music, mostly known under the name "Home for all musical genres" (French: Maison de toutes les musiques), It's open to a great diversity of styles : world music, jazz, classical music, French variété, rap, spiritual music.
+Biéreau Farm is a cultural centre dedicated to music, also known as the "Home for all musical genres" (French: Maison de toutes les musiques).
+Its programming includes a range of musical styles, including world music, jazz, classical music, French variété, rap, and spiritual music.

 Lots of concerts take place in the concert hall, which is in the barn.
 There are also festivals, like the musical festival for kids called "Kidzik, the festival for little ears" (French: Kidzik, le festival des petits oreilles) which is organized every year in August.

 The musical middays called "Midzik" and musicology courses from the University of the Elderly (French: Université des Aînés).

 The entrance and ticket office are installed in the restored stables.

 Public art around the Biereau Farm

 In the small park between the farm and Avenue du Jardin Botanique there is an artwork called Concerto in blue (French: Concerto en bleu), made in 2001.